Where to Eat: Ross and San Anselmo

-California Chef Ron Siegel has opened his first solo venture in a contemporary art-filled space with an urban edge.
+Chef Ron Siegel opened his first solo venture in a contemporary art-filled space with an urban edge.
 The vegetable-centric menu incorporates seafood and local ingredients, fusing California and Japanese cuisines in colorful dishes that are bold, balanced and bright.

-198 Sir Francis Drake Blvd, San Anselmo
+Mexican, 218 Sir Francis Drake Blvd, San Anselmo, (415) 454-8900

 This sister restaurant of Insalata’s continues to flourish as a bastion of creative Mexican and Central and South American cuisine.
 Not your typical south-of-the-border spot, Marinitas serves up top-notch margaritas and Latin lusciousness.

-101 San Anselmo Ave, San Anselmo
+California, 101 San Anselmo Ave, San Anselmo, (415) 755-4575

-A local favorite known for cuisine showcasing locally farmed produce, wild and fresh seafood and free-range meats prepared with an artisan’s touch, accompanied by a lengthy wine and beer list (bacon, wine and beer are available for sale).
+A local favorite known for cuisine showcasing locally farmed produce, wild and fresh seafood and free-range meats prepared with an artisan’s touch, accompanied by a lengthy wine and beer list (bacon, wine, and beer are available for sale).
 Thursday night is hamburger night; requesting your burger with your reservation is recommended (quantities are limited).

 Along with handmade pizzas baked in a wood oven, you’ll find classic shrimp risotto and a caprese salad with mozzarella di bufala.
-Menus change daily according to seasonal markets but always include salads, antipastos, house-made pastas and main dishes.
+Menus change daily according to seasonal markets but always include salads, antipastos, house-made pasta, and main dishes.
 Outdoor dining available.